express-validator/express-validator/docs/feature-whole-body-validation.md

 title: Whole Body Validation
 ---

-Sometimes you need to validate requests whose body is a string, an array, or even a number!
+Sometimes you need to validate a request whose body is a string, an array, or even a number!
-That's why you can omit the field to validate and check `req.body` directly:
+That's why you can omit the field to validate, and check `req.body` directly:

 ```js
 const bodyParser = require('body-parser');